fenner/ipv6-mibs-historic/README.md

 * Used "MIB module" instead of "MIB" when referring to a module, and changed REVISION DESCRIPTION to "Obsoleting", not "Deprecating".

+* Added "Obsoletes:" header to document

+* Switched to pre-5378 IPR statement, since the original RFCs were pre-5378.

+## Changes since -01

+* Updated the DESCRIPTION of MODULE-IDENTITY to improve the "MIB index" problem.